PeterGyger/stevemar.github.io/_posts/2015-03-27-checklist-performing-openstack-code-reviews.md

 ### Docstrings and comments

-* Docstring – How to use the code
+* Docstring: How to use the code
 * If the author creates a function, and it's doing something non-obvious then ask for a docstring.
 It'll help future contributors understand what's going on.
 * A docstring should summarize what the function does in a few lines, and document the input parameters, return type and return value.
 * Comment - Why (rationale) and how the code works